Grades

 There is a cost to order a transcript, and the charges on your credit card statement will appear as ARUCCMYCREDSMESCERTIF, CALGARY.

 Alumni and can't log into PAWS?
-Contact the Advancement Office to obtain your NSID and password to access the My Records channel in PAWS to order a transcript.
+Contact the IT Support to obtain your NSID and password to access the My Records channel in PAWS to order a transcript.

 Questions?
 Contact MyCreds@usask.ca